mebusy/notes/dev_notes/AI_CS188_ParticleFiltering.md

 ![](../imgs/cs188_hmm_particle_filtering_recap.png)

-You have some belief function.
+- You have some belief function.
 It is represented by a list of particles of things that might be true , and they are all kind of the particles represent your distribution at samples.

-When time passes, you take your particles and you don't add or delete particles.
+- When time **elapsed**, you take your particles and you don't add or delete particles.
 For each one you pick a future for it through simulation -- you flip coin.
 That's like prior sampling.

-When evidence comes in , you weight the particles based on a factor from the evidence , so some particles get shrunk down to almost zero, other particles that match the evidence still have a pretty substantial weight.
+- When evidence comes in , you **weight** the particles based on a factor from the evidence , so some particles get shrunk down to almost zero, other particles that match the evidence still have a pretty substantial weight.

-Then you decide you don't actually want these weighted particles.
-So you resample and new() particles and each one clones an old particle , that means some old particles now kind of have multiplicity and some of them are gone.
+- Then you decide you don't actually want these weighted particles.
+So you **resample** , and you get a new set of unweighted particles.

 <h2 id="0a52730597fb4ffa01fc117d9e71e3a9"></h2>

-## Example

-Implementation
+## Implementation

  1. Initialize particles by sampling from initial state distribution
  2. Repeat